 Experts should mentor up-and-comers, help less effective sales staff, and spread best practices throughout the company.
 If sales managers can find a way to encourage their Experts to do this, maybe more meetings will result in closed deals.

 What might this look in practice?
 Two of the sales skills that Experts have a large advantage in is “Meeting Prep” and “Storytelling.”
 Sales managers might sit down and interview their team Experts on how they prepare for a meeting with a client.
-Putting this information together in a Lesson and sharing it with the rest of the team is an easy way to translate the strong practices of top performers to an entire sales team.
-This is what we like to call democratized content, and it has proven to be effective on many occasions.
+Putting this information together in a lesson and sharing it with the rest of the team is an easy way to translate the strong practices of top performers to an entire sales team.
+This is what we like to call democratized content, and it has proven to be effective on many occasions in top sales training programs.

 Sales advice written by a rep often comes across as more approachable and helpful as well, but it can be difficult to deploy in a timely manner—without the right solution.
-For Riskalyze, Lessonly’s team learning software was that solution.
+For Riskalyze, Lessonly’s sales training software was that solution.
 Using Lessonly’s easy Lesson builder and sharing tools, Riskalyze created sales onboarding content with the help and insights of 19 people.
-The resulting Lessons helped cut onboarding time for their sales team down to 10 days, showing the impact that democratized learning content can have when it’s properly implemented.
+The resulting lessons helped cut onboarding time for their sales team down to 10 days, showing the impact that democratized learning content can have when it’s properly implemented.

 Train stronger salespeople with Lessonly

-Competitive sales teams use Lessonly’s team learning software to develop effective sales training.
-Take the first step toward more closed deals with a self-guided tour of Lessonly.
-Sign up today.
+Competitive sales teams use Lessonly’s online training software to develop effective sales training.
+Take the first step toward more closed deals and Better Work with a quick demo of Lessonly.